Pope Francis to Canonize Blessed John Henry Newman, Declares Cardinal Mindszenty Venerable

 “Newman was a central figure within the Oxford Movement in the Church of England, and this helped him to make his unique theological and spiritual contribution to Catholicism after his conversion in 1845,” Father Harrison said.

 “Newman’s long spiritual pilgrimage ‘out of shadows and images into the truth’ encourages all Christians to persevere in their quest for God above all else.
-His conversion to Catholicism is a clear example of how God uses all the circumstances of our lives to draw us to himself, in his own good time, and in so many different ways.”
+His conversion to Catholicism is a clear example of how God uses all the circumstances of our lives to draw us to Himself, in His own good time, and in so many different ways.”

 Venerable Cardinal József Mindszenty